Blok M BCA MRT station

-Blok M MRT Station (or Blok M BCA MRT Station, with BCA granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT in Jakarta, Indonesia.
+Blok M MRT Station (or Blok M BCA MRT Station, with Bank Central Asia granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT in Jakarta, Indonesia.
 The station is located on Jalan Panglima Polim Raya, Melawai, Kebayoran Baru, South Jakarta, between and stations.
 Unlike other stations on the MRT network, it has three tracks, with two island platforms.

 Blok M BCA Station has a direct connection to adjacent Plaza Blok M, and will be integrated with the Blok M Bus Terminal.
-Due to its location at Blok M of Kebayoran Baru, the station is close to shopping centers such as Mal Blok M, Blok M Square and Pasaraya Grande as well as Plaza Blok M itself.
+Due to its location at Blok M of Kebayoran Baru, the station is close to shopping centers such as Blok M Hub below the bus terminal, Blok M Square and Pasaraya Grande as well as Plaza Blok M itself.